Chandernagore Municipal Corporation

-Chandernagore Municipal Corporation or CMC is the local government that governs the city of Chandannagar in Chandannagar Subdivision of Hooghly district, West Bengal, India.
+Chandannagore Municipal Corporation (CMC) is the local government that governs the city of Chandannagar in Chandannagar Subdivision of Hooghly district, West Bengal, India.

 History

-Chandannagore Municipality was established in 1955, as per the Chandannagore Municipal Act, 1955 (WB Act XVIII of 1955).
-It became Chandannagore Municipal Corporation in 1994 as per the Chandernagore Municipal Corporation Act, 1990 (West Bengal Act XXXII of 1990).
+Chandannnagore Municipality was established in 1955, as per the Chandannagore Municipal Act, 1955 (WB Act XVIII of 1955).
+It became Chandannagore Municipal Corporation in 1994 as per the Chandannagore Municipal Corporation Act, 1990 (West Bengal Act XXXII of 1990).
 From 2006, it has been governed by the West Bengal Municipal Corporation Act, 2006 (West Bengal Act XXXIX of 2006).

 There was a French trading post at Chandannagar from 1673.
 It became a permanent French settlement in 1688.
 It was a part of French India till 1950, when Government of India took over the administration of Chandannagar.
 It was merged with the state of West Bengal on 2 October 1954.

 Geography

-Chandernagore Municipal Corporation covers an area of 22.03 km^{2} and has a total population of 166,771 (2011).
+Chandannagore Municipal Corporation covers an area of 22.03 km^{2} and has a total population of 166,771 (2011).

-In 1981, 27.20% of the total population formed main workers and 72.80% were non-workers in Chandernagore Municipal Corporation and 44.77% of the total main workers were industrial workers.
+In 1981, 27.20% of the total population formed main workers and 72.80% were non-workers in Chandannagore Municipal Corporation and 44.77% of the total main workers were industrial workers.
 This may be interpreted as follows: although industrial activities are prominent in the municipal areas of the region, the major portion of the population is commuters and migrants find employment in the area.

 Healthcare

-Chandannagar Subvisional Hospital, with 250 beds, and Rupalal Nandi Cancer Research Centre, with 30 beds, are located in the Chandernagore Municipal Corporation area.
+Chandannagar Subvisional Hospital, with 250 beds, and Rupalal Nandi Cancer Research Centre, with 30 beds, are located in the Chandannagore Municipal Corporation area.

+Current members

+Chandannagar Municipal Corporation has a total of 33 members or councillors, who are directly elected after a term of 5 years.
+The council is led by the Mayor.
+The latest elections were held in 12 February 2022.
+The Corporation was dissolved after 31 councillors including the Mayor, Ram Chakraborty of the Trinamool Congress resigned on 30 May 2026.